-- Days-to-Pay Information — the best load boards can give you an idea how long it will take brokers to pay you for the freight loads that you haul.
+- Days-to-Pay Information — The best load boards can give you an idea of how long it will take brokers to pay you for the freight loads that you haul.

 - Online Availability —24 hours a day, 7 days a week, 365 days a year

 Due to their wide-ranging features, online load boards can be useful tools for small trucking companies and owner-operators who are looking to build their clientele or to get their business rolling along.
 They’re especially handy if you’re just starting out as a driver.